-For those of you who have signed up for my online portrait drawing II master class which will start on May 3rd 2019, below is a brief outline of what will be covered in each class as well as a list of materials.
+For those of you who have signed up for my online advanced portrait drawing master class, below is a brief outline of what will be covered in each class as well as a list of materials.
 For those of you who are interested in signing up for this class, you will find a link on my website, http://www.riverafinearts.com under my “art classes” page.

 First, I’d just like to express how truly thrilled I am to finally be offering one of the most extensive portrait drawing classes online.
 This class goes well beyond the basics.
 In addition to learning about the underlying anatomical structures which make up the human face, you will become more skilled in rendering subtle nuances of form, value and texture, which will give your portraits that incredibly life-like appearance that will leave your viewers in awe.
 If you took my portrait drawing I master class prior to this, you will already be familiar with a lot of the terminology discussed in this course.

 We will begin with a discussion of the materials, followed by a linear construct from a photograph of our portrait model using comparative measuring.
 The initial construction will focus on accurately deciphering large shapes with a series of vertical, horizontal and angled lines.
 This type of construction helps us to understand the width to height ratios of our subject as well as the big relationships.
 I will discuss and demonstrate this method in a real time video.
 As we begin to refine our contour lines, we will look for the curves and irregularities within the large forms.
 We will also tackle the linear construction of the interior forms (including shadow shapes) using the same method.